iflair/modern-dental-clinic/readme.txt

 == Description ==

-Dental Care is a lightweight, responsive WordPress theme designed for one-page sites such as dental clinics, small businesses, and landing pages.
+Modern Dental Clinic is a lightweight, responsive WordPress theme designed for one-page sites such as dental clinics, small businesses, and landing pages.
 It includes sections for hero content, features, testimonials, pricing tables, and a contact form.
 The theme fully supports:

 * Custom logo
 * Featured images (post thumbnails)